ymyke/tessa/README.md

-# tessa – simple, hassle-free access to price information of financial assets 📉🤓📈
+# tessa – simple, hassle-free access to price information of financial assets

-tessa is a Python library to help you ** easily retrieve price information** for assets from different sources such as Yahoo or Coingecko.
+tessa is a Python library to help you **easily retrieve price information** for assets from different sources such as Yahoo or Coingecko.
 It takes care of the different APIs, caching, rate limiting, and other hassles.